 For example, anti-depressants have been proven to cause weight gain.

-Some medications promote weight gain by reducing the number of calories burned or increasing appetite.
+Some medications promote weight gain by reducing the number of calories burned or increasing the appetite.

 6. Excessive Alcohol Intake